 Are Rental Cars Expensive in Costa Rica?

 Prices can vary depending on your vehicle and the time of year.
-During the 2020 pandemic, many car rental companies have let go of their inventories, causing serious supply/demand issues in the country.
-This has limited the supply of Costa Rica car rentals and increased the general car rental costs.
+During the 2020 pandemic, most car rental agencies had let go of their inventories, causing serious supply/demand issues in the country.
+This limited the supply of Costa Rica car rentals and increased the general car rental costs.

 In the past, it was possible to rent a car in Costa Rica for as cheap as $1/day (plus $10-15 in mandatory insurance charges), but now the lowest we have seen is closer to $10-20/day (plus $10-20 in mandatory insurance).
 In the high season, car rentals in Costa Rica cost anywhere between $50-$100/day.